 In New Hampshire, the punishment for embezzlement is determined based on the amount stolen.
 Fines can be as much as $4,000 or double the amount taken and up to 15 years in prison, but you still need to get the money back.
 It is a serious crime, and one that no small business owner ever hopes to experience, but it does happen.
 All you have to do is Google search "NH Embezzlement" to see a very long list of actual cases within our community, such as more than $300,000 stolen from a local butcher shop from the controller or bookkeeper accused of embezzling $400K+ from family business.

-How do I Protect my Bedford Business Against Embezzlement?
+How do I Protect my NH Business Against Embezzlement?

 Insurance is a tool to protect against the impact of embezzlement, but given the blow to morale and the bottom line, you will want to try to prevent it from happening in the first place.
 Here are a few tips to help reduce the chance of employee dishonesty: